 From weeks 1 to 3, stress and anxiety were quite high, and so social media updates that were too cheery would have been very inappropriate.
 Looking at the later weeks, we see that people’s moods were starting to shift significantly towards boredom.
 This suggests a potential opportunity to connect with consumers by building campaigns that would help people fill their time.
 (One interesting real-world example comes from McDonald’s and Heinz.)
 This strategy would have been inappropriate a few weeks ago, but with shifting consumer moods, it could resonate with a lot of people.

 During a time of crisis, it’s important to act with customer empathy and agility.
-Having a mobile community of customers can provide senior leaders and marketers the necessary insights to navigate uncertainty.
+Having a research community of customers can provide senior leaders and marketers the necessary real-time insights to navigate uncertainty.
 That said, you have to make sure that community members find the experience valuable and enjoyable.

 There’s more to unpack here, and over the next few weeks, I’ll be sharing more best practices on how to conduct market research in the age of social distancing.
 If you’d like to receive updates, please sign up through the Rival Technologies blog.